nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 3.10.
 Remove a Tag from a Task : `untag`

+For when you want to remove a category from a task.<br>
 Removes a tag or multiple tags from an existing task. <br>
 Format: `untag INDEX TAG...`